AbhiShiba/frontend-assignment-panorbit/README.md

-Instructions to how to run:
+Instructions on how to run:
     1. clone the repo.
     2. install the dependencies by using command - npm i or npm install
     3. run the file using command - npm start or npm run start